 A FREQUENT ITINERARY

 [Full-day Itinerary] The tour begins with a scenic drive via Silicon Valley to the part Old Mexico, part Old West town of San Juan Bautista.
-You'll have an hour (or more) to explore the well-preserved and still-active mission church, location of two unexpected deaths), its large traditional garden, the livery stable (replete with carriages and other historic conveyances) where Madeleine seems en-tranced, and numerous rich souvenirs of our colonial and frontier heritages.
-You may pick up a snack to enjoy while exploring the town's many antique shops—before we head up to San Francisco for lunch.
+You'll have an hour (or more) to explore the well-preserved and still-active mission church, location of two unexpected deaths), its large traditional garden, the livery stable (replete with carriages and other historic conveyances) where Madeleine is en-tranced.
+The town's main street offers many antique shops...and we can have lunch there, or wait until after our return to San Francisco.